iwb-fabio-grumiro/bitrise-step-android-kover/README.md

-# Android Unit Test
+# Android Kover

-Runs your Android project's unit tests.
+Runs your Android project's code coverage and unit tests.

 ## How to use this Step